-- Carrying out enhanced rehabilitation with the application of enhanced peat rehabilitation measures to re-wet peat and slow water movement across the site. - Optimising hydrological conditions for the development of fen and Reedswamp on shallow cutaway peat, and eventually naturally functioning peatland habitats. - Stabilisation or improvement in water quality parameters (e.g. suspended solids). - Environmental stabilisation. - Rehabilitation will support the National Policies on Climate Action and GHG mitigation by maintaining and enhancing the current condition peat storage capacity of the bog (locking the carbon into the ground).
+- Meeting conditions of the IPC License - Carrying out enhanced rehabilitation with the application of enhanced peat rehabilitation measures to re-wet peat and slow water movement across the site. - Optimising hydrological conditions for climate action benefits as part of PCAS.
+This will be achieved via the development of wetlands, fen, Reed Swamp and wet woodland on shallow cutaway peat, and eventually naturally functioning wetland/peatland habitats. - Optimising hydrological conditions for the protection of exposed archaeological structures, their retention in situ and preservation into the future. - Stabilisation or improvement in water quality parameters (e.g. suspended solids). - Environmental stabilisation. - Rehabilitation will support the National Policies on Climate Action and GHG mitigation by maintaining and enhancing the current condition peat storage capacity of the bog (locking the carbon into the ground).
 In time, it is expected that the bog will develop its carbon sink function, in part, as Sphagnumrich communities develop across the bog.
 It will also support Ireland's commitments towards Water Framework Directive and the National River Basin Management Plan 2018-2021.